2.4 Driving without GPS -- the desire to be free and in control

 O’Connor touches on the need for children to wayfind on their own.
-Summarizing the work of landscape historian Joe Stilgoe, O’Connor says,
+Summarizing the work of landscape historian Joe Stilgoe, O’Connor says:

 Over the last century, but particularly the last few decades, Stilgoe believes society has circumscribed freedom of movement in America, especially for children.
 Stilgoe has documented how in the 1890s children and teenagers engaged in national recreations like canoeing, bicycling, and even amateur ballooning or flying with large, tethered kites….
 How many teenagers today would be content to walk alone outdoors? … Part of the problem is parents’ incessant management of their children’s time.
 “I think they’ve missed a kind of self-guided, non-organized activity, nonsports activity growing up.
 Wandering around, getting into things. … Most of my colleagues I work with seem to have found their careers by being slightly disorganized.
 Lucking into something, you know.”
 (292-293)

 In other words, children today are increasingly caged up, no longer in control of their lives and able to wander.
 For physical outlets, we’ve structured them into directed activities like soccer and swim clubs, removing their free time.
 This helps explain my daughter’s unbridled enthusiasm to be skating down Broadway in Capitol Hill.
-First, she had freedom of movement and a place to move about.
+She had freedom of movement and a place to move about.
 The sidewalks are smooth, not too crowded, and there are many interesting shops to see.

-My daughter’s “self-guided, non-organized activity” seemed to parallel my own desire to untether myself from the structured routing of the GPS app and to move about more according to my own decisions, according to my own wandering and pathmaking, to not be beholden to the gods of time efficiency by always choosing the most direct route to my destination.
+My daughter’s “self-guided, non-organized activity” seemed to parallel my own desire to untether myself from the structured routing of the GPS app and to move about more according to my own decisions, my own wandering and pathmaking, not be beholden to the gods of time efficiency by always choosing the most direct route to my destination.
 Sometimes the destination is not the only point of travel.

-Touching upon autonomous cars, O’Connor says,
+Touching on autonomous cars, O’Connor says,

 … I see potential for a nefarious influence on our lives: the more we rely on driverless cars and their need for three-dimensional maps, the narrower our choices of where we travel and explore could become.
 As we grow to depend upon, or maybe even just prefer, autonomous vehicles, they will choose the routes we take, and they in turn will choose those routes that are already mapped.
 Where we go will increasingly be confined by the technology we use (283-84).

 In other words, the more we rely on autonomous cars, the more we rely on algorithms to define our paths and routes, reducing our own choices.
 Untethering from GPS, then, is an assertion of individual will, to choose the routes you want to take rather than routes prescribed by some other entity.
-Making that decision of self-will helps stimulate thinking, creativity, and action.
+Making that decision out of self-will helps stimulate thinking, creativity, and action.